 The Legend of King Nala’s Redemption

-The staggering fame of Thirunallar is entirely based on the epic saga of King Nala.
+The staggering fame of Thirunallar is entirely based on the epic saga of King Nala from the Mahabharata.

 Sade Sati, Shani Dosha & The Strict Bathing Protocol